Joel-Hdz/odin-recipes/README.md

 - ✅ **GitHub Pages** – Hosting a static site

 ## 🚀 Live Demo
-You can view the live project here: [GitHub Pages Link](https://joel-hdz.github.io/odin-recipes/oats.html)
+You can view the live project here: <a href="https://joel-hdz.github.io/odin-recipes/oats.html" target="_blank">GitHub Pages Link</a>

 ## 📖 Lessons Learned (Self-Reflection)
 _(Add this after finishing the project)_